 In the case of pre-existing, recurring, or chronic health conditions, documentation must show that the recurrence or worsening of the condition(s) began after initiation of the term for which the withdrawal is requested.

 Students seeking a medical withdrawal should follow the regular procedure to withdraw from the term.
-When seeking a late withdrawal and/or an exception to the tuition refund schedule, a letter of appeal is required.
-In addition to the appeal, documentation must be submitted which must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
+Late or retroactive withdrawals require a letter of appeal and supporting documentation for review by the Academic Review and Policy Team.
+For exceptions to the tuition refund schedule under the medical withdrawal policy, students should complete the medical withdrawal appeal form at https://go.uwplatt.edu/medicalwithdrawal.
+Documentation must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
 In the case of death of an immediate family member, an obituary or other official record of death may be requested as documentation.

 Whenever possible, requests for medical withdrawal should occur during the term in which the medical condition arose.
 Students may apply for a retroactive medical withdrawal up to one year after the end of the term in question.
 For applications submitted after the end of the term, transcript adjustments may be the only possible remedy; tuition adjustments may not be possible.

-Appeal documentation should be sent to the Office of the Registrar, University of Wisconsin-Platteville, 1 University Plaza, Platteville, WI 53818.
-Any questions about the medical withdrawal procedures may be directed to the Registrar at 608.342.1321 or firstname.lastname@example.org.
+Any questions about the medical withdrawal procedures may be directed to the Dean of Students Office at 608.342.1854 or email@example.com.

 Immediate Family Member: A parent, guardian, sibling, spouse, child or other member of the student’s household.

 Tuition: Includes both academic student fees and nonresident tuition.
-In the State of Wisconsin statutes, the term “academic student fees” generally applies to resident instructional fees paid by all students, and the term “tuition” applies to the additional amount paid by nonresidents (see UW System Administrative Policy 805)
+In the State of Wisconsin statutes, the term “academic student fees” generally applies to resident instructional fees paid by all students, and the term “tuition” applies to the additional amount paid by nonresidents.

 Medical Withdrawal Refund Schedule